unparalleled-js/docs-1/developing-connectors/sdk-2/quick-Start.md

 Besides the input and outputs of the action or trigger, you'll also be able to see the network activity triggered such as any API requests sent.
 The console tab shows the result of any `puts` ruby methods that were executed during the test.
 This is especially useful for debugging and shows even if the test was unsuccessful due to a logic error in the action or trigger.

 ## Sharing your connector
-After you've built and deployed your connector, you'll be able to share it with other Workato users using your share link located in the "Settings" tab.
-When a user clicks on your share link, they'll be brought to an install page where they can view information about the latest deployed version of your connector including descriptions, source code and the actions and triggers present.
+After you've built and released a version of your connector, you'll be able to share it with other Workato users using your share link located in the "Settings" tab.
+When a user clicks on your share link, they'll be brought to an install page where they can view information about the latest released version of your connector including descriptions, source code and the actions and triggers present.

 ![Input popup](/assets/images/sdk/settings-page-share-link.png)
 *Share link in the settings page*